 Notices are displayed on the Reception notice board and emailed to parents.
-Parents are invited to our Christmas productions and are also invited to attend an Open Classroom's Evening, with their children, in November as well as a ten minute Parents' Consultation early in the Spring Term.
+Parents are invited to our Christmas productions.

 At the end of the year, parents receive a full written report, including their attainment against the EYFS Early Learning Goals.
 If parents wish, they may make appointments to discuss the report with their child's class teacher.